 It helps you understand your customers holistically and give them what they truly need and want.

 That means that understanding and acting on the voice of the customer increases your revenue and your customer loyalty.

 You need to step-up your customer service game if you want to increase your CLTV.

 Replying to emails after a day isn’t going to cut it.
 Forcing customers to wait on hold for 7 minutes won’t work.

 You’ve got to respond to customers instantly, no matter the time, the day or the language.
 You need to engage them over whichever channels they prefer, not just the ones you are comfortable with.

 Studies have shown that 56% of customers would switch vendors if your competitors offered more ways to interact with them.

 That’s where Engati comes in.

-Guess which channel customers prefer to be served over.
+Guess which channel customers prefer to contact customer service over.

 Is it the humble phone call?
 The ignorable email?